leesper/go_rng/README.md

 ### Weibull Distribution

         1) struct WeibullGenerator
-        WeibullGenerator is a random number generator for type weibull distribution.
+        WeibullGenerator is a random number generator for weibull distribution.
 The zero value is invalid, use NewWeibullGenerator to create a generator